garzj/windows-pen-block-input/README.md

 # windows-stylus-block-input

-A windows app that blocks other user inputs while a stylus pen is used.
+A windows service that blocks other user input while a pen is used.

 ## Prerequesites